Laptop: Battery and power supply

+Laptop charger wattages are highly variable, and have increased substantially over time.
+One of the earliest laptops, the Epson PX-8, used a charger supplying only around 4 watts, while typical 2026 laptops range between 45-140 watts.
+High-powered gaming/workstation/desktop replacement laptops can use considerably larger chargers; these include 240 watts for models using USB-C power delivery, and 780 watts for aftermarket models.

+Up to around the early 2010s, laptop batteries tended to be external, and in many cases, laptops could accept more than one of them, making a single "highest capacity" laptop battery a question of definitions - one extreme example is the Dell Latitude E-series where early models could accept three batteries: a primary one, an additional one replacing the CD, and an attachable "battery slice" with the largest capacities of around 190Wh (watt-hours) across three batteries.
+However, since the early 2010s, there has been a major shift to internal batteries (requiring partial disassembly if replaceable at all) and as of 2026 virtually all laptops have a single internal battery.

+Since 2008, US Federal law and international airlines regulations have put a hard limit on the capacity of batteries at 100Wh, and along with the transition to a single internal battery, as of 2026, the largest laptop batteries typically available are just under 100Wh.

 Cooling

 Waste heat from the operation is difficult to remove in the compact internal space of a laptop.
-The earliest laptops used passive cooling, but since the mid-1990s nearly all laptops have used fans to use forced air cooling.
+The earliest laptops used passive cooling, but since the mid-1990s nearly all mainstream laptops have used fans to use forced air cooling - with significant exceptions for models intended to be extremely thin and light (like some generations of the MacBook Air) or to be very low cost.

 Earlier laptops used heat sinks, but since the 2000s, virtually all laptops instead rely on heat pipes or move waste heat towards the edges of the device, to allow for a much smaller and compact fan and heat sink cooling system.
 Waste heat is usually exhausted away from the device operator towards the rear or sides of the device.
 Multiple air intake paths are used since some intakes can be blocked, such as when the device is placed on a soft conforming surface like a chair cushion.
 Secondary device temperature monitoring may reduce performance or trigger an emergency shutdown if it is unable to dissipate heat, such as if the laptop were to be left running and placed inside a carrying case.
 Aftermarket cooling pads with external fans can be used with laptops to reduce operating temperatures.